 With risks connected to business processes, users can see at a glance what the danger is in any step – what the organization could be exposed to should something go wrong – and act accordingly.
 It makes the risk visible and provides a way for risk managers to engage the relevant teams in conversation if change needs to happen.

-When changes are made to relevant processes, the risk managers are informed by email and in-app notification so they can address the potential changes and consider the implications of the update.
-Risk managers can also be added as process approvers, so they can review the potential exposure before changes are implemented and discuss the ramifications with other stakeholders and the process authors.
+When changes are made to relevant processes, nominated owners can be informed by email and in-app notification so they can address the potential changes and consider the implications of the update.
+Nominated employees that manage risk in their own respective areas can review the potential exposure before changes are implemented and discuss the ramifications with other stakeholders and the process authors.

 Making risk visible

-The Nintex Promapp® risk feature makes it easy to see and understand the organization’s risk exposure.
-The risk heat-map shows at a glance where the existing risks sit in terms of severity and likelihood, and a modified view compares the same risks in their controlled state.
+The Nintex Process Manager risk feature makes it easy to see and understand the organization’s risk exposure.
+The risk heat-map below shows at a glance where the existing risks sit in terms of severity and likelihood, and a modified view compares the same risks in their controlled state.

 Each risk is assigned to a category, with classifications within those to clarify what specific circumstances the risk applies to.
-Risk portfolios like this can be set up to suit the shape and structure of your organization, with managers assigned to each.
+Risk portfolios like this can be set up to suit the shape and structure of your organization, with allocated owners assigned to each.

-Within these portfolios, the risk rating criteria and scores are customizable.
-That means the risk definitions are standardized across the business, but still customized within the portfolios, because a catastrophic risk in the manufacturing plant has a very different profile to a financial risk of the same magnitude.
+Within these portfolios, the risk rating criteria and scores are customizable too.
+That means the risk definitions are standardized across the business, but can still be customized within the portfolios.
+This flexibility ensures that a catastrophic risk in the manufacturing plant can be allocated a very different profile to a financial risk of the same magnitude.

-By refining the categories and classifications, risk managers can indicate where those risks are likely to have the greatest impact, and through those categories produce granular reporting on things like compliance, environmental risk, financial risk, or specific operations.
+By refining the categories and classifications, leaders can indicate where those risks are likely to have the greatest impact, and through those categories they have the flexibility to produce even more granular reporting on things like compliance, environmental risk, financial risk, or specific operations.

 When controls are decided, they’re associated with specific risks, either as a statement of what has been done or through a process that implements the control.
 Stakeholders sign off that the controls are in place, and can be required to provide evidence such as images or documentation to support the signoff and provide a complete audit trail for compliance measures.